13.5 12 Configure A Vpn Server

 sudo ./easyrsa build-server-full server nopass

 This command creates a server certificate and key without a passphrase.
-You'll be prompted to confirm the common name for the server, which should be "server".
+You'll be prompted to confirm the common name for the server, which should be "server" It's one of those things that adds up..

 Step 6: Generate the Diffie-Hellman Parameters